 Although they may be two different conditions, there is a connection between fibromyalgia and peripheral neuropathy.
 Some of the symptoms for each condition are similar, but they originate differently.
 While fibromyalgia is vastly misunderstood as to its origination and development, neuropathy, on the other hand, may develop from a list of underlying issues.
 However, both conditions have a great impact on the central nervous system and may cause intolerable nerve pain in extreme cases.

 Both fibromyalgia and neuropathy can be treated in a similar way, depending on the parts of the body that are affected.
-As chronic conditions, meaning pain and discomfort are constant, the symptoms that contribute to the pain from either condition can be debilitating.
+As chronic conditions, meaning discomfort and pain are constant, the symptoms that contribute to the discomfort from either condition can be debilitating.
 There may even be moments when the symptoms from fibromyalgia have affected you so much that nerve damage develops in some part of the body.
 This is when things get really painful.
 Fortunately, there is a high chance that both conditions can be treated simultaneously with the help of an appropriate strategy for treatment.
 At Prairie Star Functional Health and Neuropathy Pain Relief in Kansas, we have helped many patients recover from nerve pain and fibromyalgia symptoms.
 However, our treatment may not be suitable for everyone.
 Call Prairie Star Functional Health Center at (913) 562-6100 to see if you are a good candidate for treatment today.

-In the United States, according the American College Rheumatology (ACR), fibromyalgia affects approximately two to four percent of the population (rheumatology.org, 2017), and peripheral neuropathy affects approximately 20 million Americans per year, according to the National Institute of Neurological Disorders and Stroke (ninds.nih.gov, 2016).
+In the United States, according to the American College Rheumatology (ACR), fibromyalgia affects approximately two to four percent of the population (rheumatology.org, 2017), and peripheral neuropathy affects approximately 20 million Americans per year, according to the National Institute of Neurological Disorders and Stroke (ninds.nih.gov, 2016).

 It is commonly seen that people with fibromyalgia often suffer from peripheral nerve damage as well.
 However, it has also been seen that many patients with both conditions may also have symptoms of diabetes such as tiredness, loss of energy, soreness, and muscle aches.
-Peripheral neuropathy pain in the lower extremities may also be comparable to diabetes based on the tingling, sharp pains, and burning sensations that are associated with this type of neuropathy.
+Peripheral neuropathy in the lower extremities may also be comparable to diabetes based on the tingling, sharp pain, and burning sensations that are associated with this type of neuropathy.